One branch of the Fanshawe family lived at the Barking manor of Jenkins

 The earliest portrait on display is of Henry Fanshawe (pictured top right), who held the office of Queen's Remembrancer to Elizabeth I.

 The permanent exhibition is supplemented by temporary themed displays.
-The current one has been curated by the broadcaster and journalist Simon Fanshawe, a descendant.
-It includes the highly-regarded portrait of Sir Richard Fanshawe by William Dobson.
+The current one is entitled 'Military men of the Fanshawe family'.

 Over 130 works from the Valence House collection, including Fanshawe family portraits, can now be viewed on the BBC Your Paintings